taocpp/operators/README.md

 Commutativity
 -------------

-As you can see from the above tables, there are sometimes both commutative and non-commutative versions of a template available.
-If the class you are writing is commutative wrt to an operation, you should prefer the template with `commutative_` at the beginning.
-It will be more efficient in some cases because it can avoid to create a temporary and it has fewer requirements.
+For some templates, there are both commutative and non-commutative versions available.
+If the class you are writing is commutative wrt an operation, you should prefer the commutative template, i.e., the one which has `commutative_` at the beginning.

+It will be *more efficient* in some cases because it can avoid to create an extra temporary for the result and it has *fewer requirements*.

+The one-argument version of the commutative template provides the same operators as the non-commutative one, but you can see from the result type in which cases creating a temporary (returning `T`) can be avoided (returning `T&&`).

-For the two-argument version, `commutative_{OP}< T, U >` provides the operators of both `{OP}< T, U >` and `{OP}_left< T, U >`.
+For the two-argument version, `commutative_{OP}< T, U >` provides the operators of both `{OP}< T, U >` and `{OP}_left< T, U >`, again the return type indicates those cases where an extra temporary is avoided.

 Contact
 -------